test

 Basic Option Probabilities: Find Your Own High-Probability Trades

 There are many options trading strategies to learn and various methodologies touted by self-proclaimed options “experts.”
 Understanding basic option probabilities is at the heart of many of them.
-At The Dorian Way, we primarily teach options selling.
+At Dorian Trader, we primarily teach options selling.
 This is our preferred method, based largely on the probabilities of trades.

 Probability of Profit (POP)

-When you understand POP, you understand why, at The Dorian Way, we largely sell options.
+When you understand POP, you understand why, at Dorian Trader, we largely sell options.

 Take a very basic example – buying versus selling a call at the at-the-money (ATM) line.